-Battlefield 2042 Beta is now available to download.
-However, players are unable to download the Battlefield 2042 beta through EA Origin and the Epic Game Store.
-We have some workaround to fixed Battlefield 2042 beta download issues.
+Battlefield 2042 is now available to download on PS4, PS5, PC, and Xbox One.
+However, players are unable to download Battlefield 2042 through EA Origin and the Epic Game Store.
+We have some workaround to fix Battlefield 2042 download issues.

 Read more details below.

-How to fix the Battlefield 2042 Beta download issue?
+How to fix the Battlefield 2042 download issue?

 If you’re having problems with your games, try clearing your device’s cache to help fix a few different issues.